-School | Level | Program |
+School | Program | Admissions |

 ---|---|---|

-University of California, Berkeley |
+University of California, Berkeley | Master’s in Cybersecurity

 Complete your degree in 20 months.
-Join the global UC Berkeley alumni network of technology, data science, privacy, and policy professionals. |
+Join the global UC Berkeley alumni network of technology, data science, privacy, and policy professionals.

-California Cybersecurity Degree Programs Overview
+California Cybersecurity Degrees Overview

 There are over a dozen different schools with a cybersecurity degree in California, including online Master's in Cyber Security programs at universities such as the University of California Berkeley.

-Jump to list of campus and online California cyber security degrees.
+Jump to list of campus and online California cybersecurity degrees.

 Are there NSA CAE designated cyber security degrees in California?